mohamadhassan2/download-github-security-vulnerabilities-/README.md

 __How to run:__
 1)Execute python mycode.py

 2)You may encounter git API rate limitation.
-To fix that try authenticating first.
+To fix this; try authenticating first.
 This can be done by populating the Git_USER_ID and GIT_PASSWORD in the code.
 A more secure way would be to read those values using environmenal variables.

 -You can also try creating a git token:(https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), add to a file and use the CLI to authenticate from the cli (gh auth login --with-token < git_token.txt).